-IEEE 802.11p is not at all affected by the proposal when deployed alone.
-Differently, the addition of the preamble might in principle influence the LTE-V2X behavior when deployed alone.
-In fact, the preamble insertion implies that some power is distributed over the entire bandwidth at the beginning of an LTE-V2X signal, no matter how large is the portion occupied by the rest of the signal (see Fig.~\ref{fig:symbols}).
-Thus, a slightly higher power is measured by the neighbouring LTE-V2X stations in the subchannels of the same TTI which are not used.
-In turn, the power added on unused subchannels of an used subframe might in principle affect the \ac{SB-SPS} process of LTE-V2X.
+The proposed method has no impact if IEEE 802.11p is the only technology present.
+Differently, adding the preamble could, in principle, affect LTE-V2X behavior even when present alone.
+In fact, inserting the preamble implies that a certain power is distributed over the entire bandwidth at the beginning of an LTE-V2X signal, regardless of how many subchannels the rest of the signal uses (see Fig.~\ref{fig:symbols}).
+Therefore, at the beginning of an LTE transmission, the nearby LTE-V2X stations detect a small increase in power even in the subchannels of the same TTI that are not used.
+In turn, the added power on the unused subchannels could in principle affect the \ac{SB-SPS} process of LTE-V2X.

-However, the power increment in the unused subchannels is very small, as it is slightly more than 4\% of the power in the used subchannels (40~$\mu$s over 13 OFDM symbols).
-The curves shown in Fig.~\ref{fig:simPRRvsDlteonly}, which refer to a scenario with 100 or 200 LTE-V2X stations per km, both with and without preamble insertion, demonstrate that such an effect is indeed negligible.
+However, the power increase in the unused subchannels is very small, as it is slightly more than 4\% of the transmitted power in those actually used (slightly more than half of 13 OFDM symbols).
+The curves shown in Fig.~\ref{fig:simPRRvsDlteonly}, which refer to a scenario with 100 or 200 LTE-V2X stations per kilometer, both with and without preamble insertion, show that this effect is actually negligible.